Inference on a Distribution from Noisy Draws: Conclusions

 \section{Conclusions}

 In this paper, we have considered inference on the distribution of latent variables from noisy measurements.
 In an asymptotic embedding where the variance of the noise shrinks with the sample size, we have derived the leading bias in the empirical distribution function of the noisy measurements and suggested both an analytical and a jackknife correction.
-These estimators are straightforward to implement.
-Moreover, they provide a simple and numerically stable (approximate) solution to a generalized deconvolution problem that, in addition, yields valid inference procedures.
+They provide a simple and numerically stable (approximate) solution to a generalized deconvolution problem that, in addition, yields valid inference procedures.
+The split-sample jackknife is particularly straightforward to implement and we recommend its use whenever possible.

 {A.\arabic{equation}} {A.\arabic{lemma}}